Pinoy Big Brother: 737: Development

 On February 23, 2015, Toni Gonzaga renewed her contract with her network; in the contract signing, Gonzaga revealed that she will be back to host the show.
 It was also revealed that the show will air in June 2015.
 On May 28, 2015, the show aired a teaser stating that the season's title will be called as Pinoy Big Brother: 737, with the three and both sevens alluding to the show's ten years.

 On June 7, 2015, the show aired a teaser stating that the show will return on June 20, 2015.

-Audition
+Auditions

 On February 14, 2015, the show announced that auditions would start in March 2015.
 On March 2, 2015, ABS-CBN, through its interactive mobile service called ABS-CBNmobile, launched a fast method for an early audition schedule on March 6, 2015.
 By this method, the first 2,000 auditionees will be booked for the auditions.
 Auditions were also held overseas in San Francisco Bay Area and Tokyo.
 Online auditions were held from April 13 to May 10, 2015, accepting auditionees locally and abroad.
 A total of 32,673 people auditioned across 10 key cities in the Philippines, 130 in the United States, 98 in Japan and 96 in Australia; 516 people also auditioned via online.

 The following were the schedule and locations for the auditions of Pinoy Big Brother: 737: